International Society for Krishna Consciousness: Organizational structure

+ISKCON has experienced a number of significant internal problems, the majority of which occurred from the late 1970s onwards, and especially within the decade following Bhaktivedanta Swami Prabhupada's death.

 Succession of teachings

-Prabhupada claimed to belong to the traditional system of paramparā, or disciplic succession, in which teachings upheld by scriptures are handed down from master to disciple, generation after generation.

-Women's role
+Women's roles

 Women's roles are a controversial issue within ISKCON, and its members have strongly divergent opinions regarding the interpretation of Prabhupada's teachings on gender roles.
-While some of its leaders advocate that women should take public leadership roles, other leaders disagree, and maintain that "traditional" roles for women are more appropriate.
-They fear an undesirable influence of secular feminism within ISKCON.
+While some of its leaders advocate women taking public leadership roles, other leaders disagree and maintain that "traditional" roles for women are more appropriate.
+Concerns have been expressed regarding the perceived potential for adverse effects stemming from feminist ideals infiltrating the regulations of ISKCON.

-Prabhupada in his original writings encouraged the complete equality of women in the eye of Krishna based on the teachings of Bhagavad Gita that soul does not have any gender and everybody is eligible for spiritual liberation.

-Since mother is the most respected position in Vedic culture, women within the Hare Krishna community are all viewed as mothers, especially by celibate male members brahmacharis.
-"Mother is a term of respect for women in ISKCON, and is often prefixed to the Sanskrit name they receive in initiation.
-Even unmarried women are referred to as mothers".
+Since women are the most respected position in Vedic culture, women within the Hare Krishna community are all viewed with reverence, especially by celibate male monks, also known as brahmacharis.
+"Mataji" (lit.
+'Mother') is a term of respect for women in ISKCON, and is often prefixed to the Sanskrit name they receive in initiation.
+Unmarried women are also referred to in this term.

 After years of discussion and reforms, a general consensus emerged to accept women as leaders and initiators in ISKCON.
-In 1998 Malati Devi Dasi became the first woman appointed to the GBC.
-The second woman leader, Dina Sharana, was selected in 2009.
+In 1998, Malati Devi Dasi became the first woman appointed to the GBC.
+The second woman, Dina Sharana, was selected in 2009.

-An updated document was released by the GBC in 2019 stating that it was permissible for women to become initiating gurus within the ISKCON movement.
+A document released by the GBC in 2019 stating that it was permissible for women to become initiating gurus within the ISKCON movement.

-The ministry was developed to account for the growing interest of female devotees to partake in temple practices and ensure representation in decision making.

-Child protection office
+Office for Child Protection

 In 1998, ISKCON published an exposé of widespread physical, emotional and sexual abuse of children in the group's boarding schools in the United States and India in the 1970s and 1980s.
-The Hare Krishna monks and young devotees caring for the children had no training in the task and often resented having to perform it, the report said.
-At a meeting in 1996, former Krishna pupils testified that they had been regularly beaten at school, denied medical care, and sexually molested and raped.
+The report stated that the monks and young devotees caring for the children had no training in the task and often resented having to perform it.
+At a meeting in 1996, former young members testified that they had been regularly beaten at school, denied medical care, and sexually molested and raped.